noelsimbolon/noelsimbolon/README.md

 My interests include web development, digital privacy, and security.

-In my leisure time, I enjoy watching movies, TV, playing the piano, listening to music, and tinkering random stuffs.
+In my leisure time, I enjoy watching movies and TV, playing the piano, and listening to music.

 You can find me on:
 - [GitHub](https://github.com/noelsimbolon/)